Margery2001/AndroidOCR/README.md

 # AndroidOCR
-a app which can scan content from the picture
+a app can scan content from the picture